Yasufumi Nakanoue

-Yasufumi Nakaue (中上 靖文, Nakaue Yasufumi) is a Japanese professional wrestler, better known by the ring name Yasufumi Nakanoue (中之上 靖文, Nakanoue Yasufumi), currently signed to Big Japan Pro Wrestling (BJW) in the Strong BJ division, where he is the current BJW World Strong Heavyweight Champion.
+Yasufumi Nakaue (中上 靖文, Nakaue Yasufumi) is a Japanese professional wrestler, better known by the ring name Yasufumi Nakanoue (中之上 靖文, Nakanoue Yasufumi), currently signed to Big Japan Pro Wrestling (BJW) in the Strong BJ division, where he was the BJW World Strong Heavyweight Champion.
 He started his career in All Japan Pro Wrestling (AJPW) and has also worked for Wrestle-1 (W-1), where he is a former one-time Wrestle-1 Tag Team Champion and a two-time UWA World Trios Champion.

 Professional wrestling career

 All Japan Pro Wrestling (2010–2013)

 Nakanoue debuted for All Japan Pro Wrestling (AJPW) on January 2, 2010, losing to Shuji Kondo.
-On April 29, Nakanoue teamed with Sushi in a losing effort against Kaz Hayashi and Shuji Kondo.
+On April 29, 2013, Nakanoue teamed with Sushi in a losing effort against Kaz Hayashi and Shuji Kondo.
 Despite the loss, Hayashi and Kondo offered him a spot in Last Revolution, which Nakanoue accepted.
 On October 7, Nakanoue reached the finals of a tournament to crown the inaugural Gaora TV Champion, losing to Seiya Sanada.
 Following backstage issues that led to Keiji Mutoh's resignation from AJPW, Nakanoue and several other wrestlers also resigned effective July 1.
 On June 30, Nakanoue teamed with Joe Doering for his last match with AJPW, losing to Taiyō Kea and Takao Omori.